-The district reports salary and benefit negotiations continue with the classified bargaining unit for the 2019-20 fiscal year.
+Employee Negotiations - As of the board date, June 25, 2019, the district reports salary and benefit negotiations continue with both the certificated and classified bargaining units for the 2019-20 fiscal year.
 Prior to entering into a written agreement, California Government Code (GC) Section 3547.5 requires a public school employer to publicly disclose the major provisions of a collective bargaining agreement, including but not limited to, the costs incurred in the current and subsequent fiscal years.
 The disclosure must include a written certification signed by the district superintendent and chief business official that the district can meet the costs incurred by the district during the term of the agreement.
 Therefore, please make available to the public and submit a disclosure to our office at least ten (10) working days prior to the date on which the governing board is to take action on a proposed agreement.

-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Coachella Valley Unified's size is 3.0 percent.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Desert Sands Unified's size is 3.0 percent.
 Chart 3 displays a summary of the district's actual and projected unrestricted General Fund balance and reserves.
-The district projects to meet the minimum reserve requirement in the current and two subsequent fiscal years.
+The district projects to meet the minimum reserve requirement in the current and subsequent fiscal years.

 Cash Management - Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$10.8 million as of June 30, 2020.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$23.0 million as of June 30, 2020.
 This balance does not include any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
 Our office recommends the district continue to closely monitor cash in all funds to ensure sufficient resources are available.
 In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.